yorkie/net-alt/README.md

 * Less RSS

-* Network client within a large number of concurrent connections
+* Network client within a large number of concurrent connections in stand-alone

 ### Installation